woges/UDACITY-Deep-Reinforcement-Learning/Part4_Project_Collaboration_and_Competition/Report.md

 ### Learning algorithm

-This project implements an off-policy method called Deep Deterministic Policy Gradient and described in the paper [Continuous control with deep reinforcement learning](./resources/305_20160229_Lillicrap_et_al_Continuous_control_with_DRL.pdf).
+This project implements an off-policy method called Multi-Agent Deep Deterministic Policy Gradient as described in the paper [Multi- agent actor-critic for mixed cooperative-competitive environments](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf).
 Deep Deterministic Policy Gradient (DDPG) is an algorithm which concurrently learns a Q-function and a policy.
 It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.

 Unfortunately, reinforcement learning is notoriously unstable when neural networks are used to represent the action values.
 Therefore we should use **two key** features to overcome with this and enable RL agents to converge, more reliably during training: